 These air fryer plantain chips are seriously crispy, crunchy, and delicious!
 They're made in the air fryer in less than 30 minutes and the perfect snack.
 Find out how to make them and how to pick the right plantains for this recipe.

-One of my favorite elements of this version of plantain chips is how versatile it is as a snack.
-With the air fryer you can make sweet fried plantains (using the riper, brown plantains) or more savory tostones (made with the greener, firmer plantains).
+One of my favorite elements of this version of this plantain chip recipe is how versatile it is as a snack.
+With the air fryer you can make sweet fried plantains (using the riper, brown plantains) or more savory tostones (fried green plantains).

 This post may contain affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.